Abdullah-Saeed-BB/AI_database_analyzer/README.md

 # AI Database Analyzer
 The AI Database Analyzer is an system generate SQL queries, execute them and feed it to the LLM model to analyze the results.

 This branch is the API version which send request to LLMs host.
-If you want to use local LLM version, please go to the [API branch](https://github.com/Abdullah-Saeed-BB/AI_database_analyzer).
+If you want to use local LLM version, please go to the [Local branch](https://github.com/Abdullah-Saeed-BB/AI_database_analyzer).

 ## Tools

-### 🛠️ Tech Stack

 #### Backend
 ![FastAPI](https://img.shields.io/badge/FastAPI-005571?style=for-the-badge&logo=fastapi&logoColor=white)
 ![SQLAlchemy](https://img.shields.io/badge/SQLAlchemy-D71F00?style=for-the-badge&logo=sqlalchemy&logoColor=white)